Bring the magic of German Christmas into your home with this collection of German recipes and German traditions.

 Shortbread-Style German Christmas Cookie Recipes

 Almost every cook has the ingredients for sugar cookies on hand.
-These shortbread cookies are variations of sugar cookies.
 Simple or intricate, sugar cookies are a baker's mainstay and beloved by almost everyone.
+And German shortbread cookies like checkerboards, Allgauer butter, and heidesand are just variations of sugar cookies.

 Filled German Christmas Cookie Recipes

-From lovely Linzers to delightful thumbprint varieties, these cookies take a little more work but they look beautiful on a Christmas cookie platter.
-They are also a whole lot more fun to eat.
-Consequently, these jam and Nutella-filled goodies are hard to keep around.Continue to 5 of 7 below.
+From lovely Linzers to delightful filled spritz varieties, these cookies take a little more work but they look beautiful on a Christmas cookie platter.
+They also are a whole lot more fun to eat.
+Consequently, these jam and Nutella-filled goodies are hard to keep around.Continue to 5 of 8 below.

 German Christmas Stollen and Bread Recipes

 Cakes baked during this season are purposely dry so they will last awhile.
-They are often leavened with yeast and are not as sweet as cookies but go very well with a cup of hot tea.
+They are often leavened with yeast and are not as sweet as cookies, but go very well with a cup of hot tea.
 Stollen, in particular, is filled with nuts and raisins, symbols of wealth in earlier ages.
 Marzipan-stuffed stollen also is popular.
+Schmalzkuchen, or little German doughnut holes, and New Year's brezel (pretzel) are other Yuletide favorites.

 Make a German Gingerbread House (Lebkuchenhaus) for Christmas